azabiong/vim-highlighter/README.md

 ## Key Map

- The plugin uses the following default key mapping variables that can be easily assigned in the configuration file.
+ The plugin uses the following default key mapping variables that work in both normal and visual modes, and each key can be easily assigned in the configuration file.

  <details open>
  <summary><b>&nbsp; .vim </b></summary>